-It’s important for expat parents to apply to several schools as early as they can.
+It’s important for expat parents to apply to several schools as early as possible.
 For the most part, schools don’t restrict who can attend, but some may give preference to certain nationalities and students with strong academic records.
-Admission requirements vary according to the institution.
-So it's best to contact each school directly to find out more about enrollment procedures.
+Admission requirements vary according to the institution, so it's best to contact each school directly to find out more about enrolment procedures.
 Some schools require references from previous schools and others may require potential students to take entrance exams.

-Being charged a non-refundable application fee is standard, and some schools also require a seat deposit.
+Being charged a non-refundable application fee is standard.
 Expat parents should also budget for additional expenses such as textbooks, extra-curricular activities and school excursions.

 The school year in Saudi Arabia runs from September to June.
 It is normally divided into two or three terms, depending on the school.
 The school week is Sunday to Thursday, with Friday and Saturday being the weekend.
-School hours in international schools in Jeddah are usually from 7am to 3.30pm.
 School days are shortened during the holy month of Ramadan.

 Homeschooling in Jeddah

 Homeschooling is not generally recognised in Saudi Arabia and expats living in Jeddah may struggle to find resources.
-However, it is not illegal and therefore numerous expats do follow this option, even just temporarily until they manage to secure a place for their child at an international school.
+However, it is not illegal and so numerous expats do follow this option, even if just temporarily until they manage to secure a place for their child at an international school.